apache/james-project/examples/custom-imap/README.md

 Escape character is '^]'.
 * OK JAMES IMAP4rev1 Server james.local is ready.
 a01 LOGIN bob secret
 a01 NO LOGIN failed.
-Invalid login/password.
-a02 LOGIN bob@localhost secret
-a02 OK LOGIN completed.
+Invalid credentials. a02 LOGIN bob@localhost secret a02 OK LOGIN completed.
 A03 PING